Durango, Colorado: Arts and culture

-Attractions

 Main Avenue

 Main Avenue is a Nationally Registered Historic District that cuts through downtown Durango and is home to galleries, boutiques, restaurants, bars, and other businesses.
-Two notable and historic hotels, The General Palmer and The Strater, lie at the south end of the avenue, near the Durango & Silverton Narrow Gauge Railroad depot.
+Two notable and historic hotels, the General Palmer and the Strater, lie at the south end of the avenue, near the Durango & Silverton Narrow Gauge Railroad depot.
 With its combination of historic architecture, entertainment, and shopping, Main Avenue has historically comprised the center of Durango and is a popular year-round tourist destination.

-Durango & Silverton Narrow Gauge Railroad
+Durango & Silverton Narrow-Gauge Railroad

-Durango is known worldwide for the Durango & Silverton Narrow Gauge Railroad, a heritage railroad that operates what was the Denver & Rio Grande Western's Branchline to the historic mining town of Silverton, Colorado, also still notably using historic D&RGW Steam Locomotives and other historic rail equipment.
+Durango is known worldwide for the Durango & Silverton Narrow-Gauge Railroad, a heritage railroad that operates what was the Denver & Rio Grande Western's Branchline to the historic mining town of Silverton, Colorado, also still notably using historic D&RGW Steam Locomotives and other historic rail equipment.

-Animas River Valley

-The Animas River Valley begins in the heart of the San Juan Mountains and runs through downtown Durango.
-It boasts gold medal fly fishing waters and is popular for whitewater rafting, kayaking and canoeing.
-On warm summer afternoons a popular diversion is to buy an inflated inner tube and float from Animas City to Schneider Park or below.

-Purgatory Ski Resort

-Purgatory Resort, located 25 miles north of downtown Durango, has 99 trails, 12 lifts, a vertical drop of over 2,000 feet, and more than 1,500 acres of skiable terrain.
-The resort features lodging, ski rentals, shopping, and dining.
-Purgatory is also a popular summertime recreation destination.

 Snowdown Festival

 Durango is home to Snowdown, an annual midwinter event popular for its Parade of Lights and other events.
+Since 1983, each year's festival has been given a unique theme.
 The event lasts 5 days, with competitions and costumes.

-Music in the Mountains

-Music in the Mountains is an annual classical summer music festival with performances at Purgatory Resort, Ft.
-Lewis College, in downtown Durango, and Cortez.

-As of 2019, the festival is no longer being held at Purgatory Resort.

 Durango Ragtime & Early Jazz Festival

 The annual Durango Ragtime & Early Jazz Festival features noted musicians from around the country.
 It is held in the Strater Hotel, a historic Victorian hotel in Durango.
+It is hosted by popular Durango resident and ragtime pianist Adam Swanson.